Early libraries in our area

 - Assisting Yale Valley Library District in building their new library in Ariel

-- Acquiring land for Brush Prairie
+- Acquiring land for a new library in Brush Prairie

 - Purchasing and remodeling a new Operations Center for the District